 We offer a programme of training to take you right through to qualification as a patent attorney (European and UK Chartered).
 We support you with one to one mentoring, external courses, internal tutorials and on-the-job training.
-Our reputation for training and our record of first-time examination successes are second to none.
+We are very proud of our training programme and the examination success rate achieved by our candidates.
 We will continue to support your professional development throughout your career with the firm.

 Excellent spoken and written English are essential to the role, as are an eye for detail and the ability to explain complex matters clearly.
 We are also looking for candidates who are proactive, outgoing and friendly, team players and good listeners.